 What is required once I complete the Initial Notice (Form 2) filing in Ontario?

-Once you have completed the Form 2 filing in Ontario and obtained the Ontario corporate number, you now operate your business within Ontario and whatever other jurisdiction your corporation currently resides within.
+Once you have completed the Form 2 filing in Ontario and obtained the Ontario corporate number, you can now operate your business within Ontario and whatever other jurisdiction your corporation currently resides within.
 You will want to keep track of the sales or revenues generated from the sales within Ontario separate from the sales from where your existing corporation already exists.

 You may also be required to set up HST taxation for the sales on the products or services you offer within the Province of Ontario.
 HST is mandatory when the revenues become $30,000.00 or more within the same fiscal year.
 Up to and including sales prior to this number, setting up the HST is not mandatory.